shearichard/anz-account-info-massage/README.md

 ## 'Local only' config files ##
 There is a 'local only' config which is used to contain data I don't want to commit to git.
-It's called `anzaccountinfomessage-localonly.ini` and the format of it is like this :
+It's called `anzaccountinfomessage-localonly.ini`, it doesn't appear in the repository but the format of it is like this :

 ```
 [DEFAULT]